Services Every Sunday of the Year | Volume 62, Number 11

 For details, contact Gallery@uuchurchlc.org, or call the church at 522-7281.The Tombaugh Gallery is located inside the Unitarian Universalist Church, 2000 South Solano Drive, Las Cruces, NM and is open Wednesday – Saturday 10 am – 2 pm.
 Visit the gallery on Facebook.

 Unless otherwise stated, all events will be held at the church.
 Please check the church’s online calendar to ensure the most recent times and places for these events.

 Newcomers are invited to participate in these activities.

-Bridge Group Bridge at Anna’s, the UU bridge club, plays bridge on the first, third and fifth Thursdays at 1:00 pm in the church foyer.
+Bridge Group plays bridge on the first, third and fifth Thursdays at 1:00 pm in the church foyer.
 If you want to play, be sure to contact Pat Temple email@example.com a few days before so we know the number of players.

 Desert Spirit CUUPs is a Las Cruces chapter of the Covenant of Unitarian Universalist Pagans.
 We practice and educate others on Earth-centered spirituality.
 We gather monthly on the 3rd Saturday of each month at 6 pm for a potluck and either ritual or an informative class.
 All events are open to everyone interested in learning and/or growing in their spiritual path.
 Events held at the church unless otherwise noted.
-For more information, visit http://www.facebook.com/desertspiritcuups or email firstname.lastname@example.org.
+Visit http://www.facebook.com/desertspiritcuups or email firstname.lastname@example.org.

 Dining Out: A different restaurant every month and dinner with church members.
 Signup sheets are in the church lobby on the welcome counter.
 You should signup not later than the Wednesday prior to the dinner.
 Look in the church newsletter “The Light” for the exact time, date and location or contact DiningOut@uuchurchlc.org for more information or to reserve a place for the dinner.